rivet-lang/rive/README.md

 > Compiler version 0.1.0 will be released when the self-hosted compiler can compile itself
 > successfully.
 >
-> Only linux is supported for now.
-Windows is not well supported, and macOS is not supported
+> Only Linux is supported for now, Windows and macOS is not supported yet.
+Any help to provide
-> yet.
-Any help to provide full support for both Windows and macOS is welcome.
+> full support for both Windows and macOS is welcome.
 >
 > Read [CONTRIBUTING](CONTRIBUTING.md) to get more information.